Skip to main content

 Hiking

-The beach at Delnor-Wiggins Pass State Park is the most used non-designated trail in the park.
-It winds for over a mile north to Wiggins Pass.
-Beach wheelchairs are available for those with special needs that might not allow them to walk on the beach.
-Shaded, sandy areas provide other paths to the beach and picnic spots.
+The beach at Delnor-Wiggins Pass State Park is the most used, non-designated trail winding over a mile north to Wiggins Pass.
+Beach wheelchairs are available, located at the north ends of parking areas one and three, for those with needs that might not allow them to walk on the beach.
+Stroll along the beach observing shorebirds, finding your perfect shell or experience dolphins cruising through the gulf.

 Paddling